armhold/infinity/README.md

 This quickly leads to some pretty big numbers.

 A kilobyte of data (1024 bytes- not at all a big file) is 8,192 bits.
-To get a ballpark idea of where that data might lie on the number line let's assume it's all ones, and take the maximum value of 8,192 bits.
-That's 2<sup>8192</sup>, or **1.0907481356 × 10<sup>2466</sup>**.
+To get a ballpark idea of where that data might lie on the number line we need to double "1" 8,192 times.
+That's 2<sup>8192</sup>, or about **1.09 × 10<sup>2466</sup>**.

-That's more than the number of atoms in the universe, but it's still a number.
+That's more than the number of atoms in the universe.
+A big number for sure, but still a number.

 ### Demonstration